Echelon9/drv_brcm63xx_adsl/README.md

 This SoC is widely used by most xDSL platforms in the world.
-It is one of the most successful xDSL platforms due to the simplicity of migrating old platforms (e.g BCM6345) to new onoes without much software development.
+It is one of the most successful xDSL platforms due to the simplicity of migrating old platforms (e.g BCM6345) to new ones without much software development.

 The architecture is based on a standard MIP32 Big Endian instruction set, and shares some features with the R4000 microprocessor.